django/deps/draft/0012-steering-council.rst

   * Running Django-related events or user groups

-* A history of recent engagement with the direction and future of Django.
-Such engagement must have occurred within a period of no more than two years prior to the individual's candidacy for the Steering Council.
+* A history of engagement with the direction and future of Django.
+  This does not need to be recent, but candidates who have not engaged in the past three years must still demonstrate an understanding of Django's changes and direction within those three years.

 Additionally, the following section is added to the definition of the Steering Council to make its role clearer: